-If the amster command fails to load, make sure the JAVA\HOME environment variable is set, and that your JDK version is supported as per "Java Requirements" in the $Release\ Notes$ .
+If the amster command fails to load, make sure the JAVA_HOME environment variable is set, and that your JDK version is supported.
+For information on supported versions, see "Before You Install" in the Release Notes.

 To exit the client, run the :exit or :q commands: